The Oslo Forum

 We also share expert guidance on mediation practice in various publications.

-The Oslo Forum has expanded and evolved over 20 years as conflict landscapes shift and as the digital, environmental and inclusion factors of peacemaking grow in importance.
+The Oslo Forum has been expanding and evolving as conflict landscapes shift and as the digital, environmental, and inclusion factors of peacemaking grow in importance.

 We use cookies to guarantee the best experience and improve the performance of our website.